Magha Purnima

-Maghi Purnima, also known by the name of Magha Purnima, is known to be a day of the full moon that occurs during the Hindu calendar month of Magha.
-This day falls during the Gregorian calendar month of January or February.
-During this time period, the Kumbh Mela is held every twelve years, and the Magha Mela is held on an annual basis at the confluence of three rivers or Triveni Sangam all around north India.
+Maghi Purnima, also known as Magha Purnima, is the full moon day of the Hindu calendar month of Magha.
+It falls in January or February in the Gregorian calendar.
+During this time period, the Kumbh Mela is held every twelve years, and the Magh Mela is held on an annual basis at the confluence of three rivers or Triveni Sangam all around north India.